-The Bronx stairs from 'Joker' are now a tourist attraction
+Are the Bronx stairs from 'Joker' a catalyst for gentrification?

 Since the release of Joker earlier this month, would-be Arthur Flecks have been flocking to a stone staircase in the Bronx to take selfies recreating the movie’s most famous scene.
 Some visitors come decked out in green wigs and clownface.
 Others, dressed normally, do high kicks and jazz hands in imitation of Joaquin Phoenix’s strut to convicted pedophile Gary Glitter’s “Rock & Roll Part 2.”
 Many just grin for their photos like tourists posing in front of the Statue of Liberty.

 The staircase, known as a “step street,” connects Shakespeare and Anderson Avenues at West 167th Street in the Bronx, New York City’s northernmost borough.
 Like the Rocky stairs in Philadelphia or Carrie Bradshaw’s brownstone in the West Village, they’ve become a tourist destination for fans of Todd Phillips’ filmic Batman villain origin story.

 Many of the people doin’ it for the ‘gram are first-time visitors to the Bronx.
 The main tourist draws in the borough are Yankee Stadium, about a mile south of the “Joker Stairs,” the Bronx Zoo and the New York Botanical Garden.
 Some residents expressed surprise that the movie prompted such an uptick in foot traffic.
 “I’ve lived around here for 30 years ... people use them every day.
 I’m fascinated, because they made the steps famous,” Laura Harry told Reuters as she stood at the top of the stairs holding bags of groceries.